Troupe America, Inc. was founded in 1987 by Producer/Director Curt Wollan.

 - I LOVE YOU, YOU’RE PERFECT, NOW CHANGE

-- the premier run of THE LOVELY LIEBOWITZ SISTERS, a production that has since had long runs across the country in such cities as Des Moines, St. Louis, Kansas City, Detroit, Columbus and Atlantic City
+- The premiere run of THE LOVELY LIEBOWITZ SISTERS, a production that has since had long runs across the country in such cities as Des Moines, St. Louis, Kansas City, Detroit, Columbus, Eau Claire and Atlantic City

-- Now the original musical, CHURCH BASEMENT LADIES.
+- Now the original musical, CHURCH BASEMENT LADIES with 4 different sequels.

 Troupe America came on the national touring circuit in 1987